9 FAM 502.2

-(2) “Parents” of U.S. citizens are accorded immediate relative (IR5) status only upon U.S. Citizenship and Immigration Services approval of a Form I-130, Petition for Alien Relative, establishing that the appropriate child-parent relationship exists.
+(2) “Parents” of U.S. citizens are accorded immediate relative (IR5) status only upon U.S. Citizenship and Immigration Services or post approval of a Form I-130, Petition for Alien Relative, establishing that the appropriate child-parent relationship exists.
 In certain circumstances, a U.S. citizen may be entitled to petition for only one parent, such as when the beneficiary’s spouse does not meet the definition of “parent” as set forth at INA 101(b)(2).
-For example, an alien who becomes a stepparent of an 18 year old is not considered to be the “parent” of that child for immigration purposes (see INA 101(b)(1)(B)).
-Consequently, should that stepchild become a U.S. citizen, USCIS would be unable to approve a Form I-130, Petition for Alien Relative (for IR5 status) for that stepparent.
+For example, an alien who becomes a stepparent of an 18-year-old is not considered to be the “parent” of that child for immigration purposes (see INA 101(b)(1)(B)).
+Consequently, should that stepchild become a U.S. citizen, USCIS and post would be unable to approve a Form I-130, Petition for Alien Relative (for IR5 status) for that stepparent.
 Further, spouses and children of IR5s cannot benefit from derivative status through the principal alien.
-Spouses who cannot qualify in their own right for IR-5 status, and any children of an IR5, would require the filing of a separate Form I-130 petition (family-based second preference classification) upon the principal’s admission to the United States as a permanent resident.
+Spouses who cannot qualify in their own right for IR5 status, and any children of an IR5, would require the filing of a separate Form I-130 petition (family-based second preference classification) upon the principal’s admission to the United States as a permanent resident.

 (3) Section 219(b)(1) of Public Law 103-416 makes an exception to the general rule by providing derivative status for the accompanying or following-to-join children of spouses of deceased U.S. citizens.

 e.
 “Spouse and Child of Deceased U.S. Citizen” Defined: